phac-nml/pipeline-standards/README.md

 ### 3.3.
 Referencing external data

-The other type of parameter is one which can be used to reference external data (e.g., databases or other neccessary files to run the pipeline).
+The other type of parameter is one which can be used to reference external data (e.g., databases or other external files required to run the pipeline).
 These should be defined as a `string` type and use the **format** keyword to further refine how to interpret the type (see the [nf-schema format documentation][nf-schema format]).

 For example, in the [speciesabundance][] pipeline.